isaacg1/isaacg1.github.io/_posts/2021-08-15-educational-media.md

 * Tutorial Video: [Hardness of easy problems](https://youtu.be/0ndSu9TqrgI), by Virginia Williams, at the Simons Institute.
 A gentle introduction to fine-grained complexity.

 * Tutorial Video: [Circuit Analysis Algorithms](https://youtu.be/adJvi7tL-qM), by Ryan Williams at the Simons Institute.
 Apparently Majority-of-XORs is a symmetric function?
+This isn't literally true.

+* Blog Article: [Crawl Doubling Damage](https://desystemize.substack.com/p/desystemize-7), by Collin.
+In an incredibly hard game that never changes, will anyone notice if something does change?

 Updated through 08/16.